 This is an important update regarding Peak Margin which is going to be increased w.e.f.
-01.3.2021 across the segments.
-The 2nd stage of peak margin (50% of upfront margin/Span+Exposure Margin) is going to be implemented in all segments.
+01.06.2021 across the segments.
+The 3rd phase of peak margin (75% of (Peak margin obligation of the client across the snapshots) shall be compared with the respective client peak margin available with the TM/CM during the day.
 But before all that let's know What is Peak margin?

 The spirit that SEBI wants to embed in the stock market community is that of “Leverage only to the extent that is palpable by an individual &/or entity”.
 Thus the new regulations would provide a level playing field across the broking industry so as to limit the multiple exposures that may be allowed.
 This would in a way reduce excess SPECULATION to a greater extent, as also RISKS involved with the leverage.

 The percentage of delivery trades to actual turnover normally played on an average between 27-35% over the current FY.
 This in a way indicates that out of the business transacted on a single day, around 70% was settled intraday.
 This was the function of excessive intraday multiples (Read exposure) that some brokers use to provide the clients.
 With the new regulation, there is a good chance that the participants are driven to genuine investment trades as against speculation trades.
 It is also positive for the intraday trader, as the probability of intraday traders winning will improve with lower leverages.

 There also seems to be a directional focus of SEBI moving to the T+1 settlement cycle.
 Across all the pointers that have come through, there seems to be a good amount of stress that has been put on “EARLY PAYIN” (EPN).
 By doing the early paying, one can save a lot of hassle as well as utilize the margins more efficiently.
 This seems to be an early pointer that finally culminates in the moving of the settlement cycle to T+1.

 We have collated the structure of the regulation in subsequent pages.